Mrsebastino/MS4_whisky_shop/README.md

  * As a user, I want to be able to change my password, to keep my profile secure.

  ### Owner
- * As a user, I want to have convenient and secure admin interface avalable only for website admin, so that I can add, edit and remove products/services.
+ * As a user, I want to have convenient and secure admin interface available only for website admin, so that I can add, edit and remove products/services.
 * As a owner, I want to received a copy of the confirmation email send to the user.

 ### Wireframes